 In the nonprofit sector, volunteers are the backbone of an organization and are crucial in helping it run smoothly and effectively.
 Volunteers help keep the doors open and enable nonprofits to deliver vital services to a larger number of people.

 Volunteering is at the heart of community building.
 It fosters relationships and brings a smile to millions of people’s faces every single day.
-It is even more important during the COVID-19 pandemic where many are isolated and alone.
+It is even more important in recent years when many felt isolated and alone during the COVID-19 pandemic.
 Look into how you can support your neighbors by volunteering today.